 - Vanilla bean paste: Please avoid using artificial vanilla!
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend.
 I use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too

 - Flour: If you have self-raising flour available in your country, feel free to use that.
 I am using pasty flour but AP (all-purpose flour) can work too.
-They are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+They are so-called “soft flour” which is low in protein resulting in a delicate, tender texture.

 - Baking powder: If you are using self-raising flour, then no baking powder is needed.
 I will state the amount of baking powder in the recipes for those who use all-purpose flour

 - Salt: You always need to add salt to your desserts, it wonderfully balanced the flavors